OdyAsh/OdyAsh-Notes/Programming/AI/Data Engineering/Data Pipeline.md

 [amazing source](https://www.montecarlodata.com/blog-data-pipeline-architecture-explained/)

-Note: for most of the following sections, we'll refer to data pipeline architectures as (DPAs), even though this isn't a common abbrevation.
+Note: for most of the following sections, we'll refer to data pipeline architectures as (DPAs), even though this isn't a common abbreviation.

 ## Definition